Renormalisation Group Flows of Deformed SYK Models: Introduction

 Given the description of a theory at a conformally invariant fixed point, one is naturally led to examine deformations causing the theory to flow toward a novel phase in the infrared.
 Sufficiently close to the fixed point, one can quantify the deformations by the set of primary operators which are relevant with respect to the original fixed point.
 The richer the space of relevant operators, the more elaborate the landscape of renormalisation group (RG) flows away from the underlying fixed point, and the more ample the opportunity to design particular infrared behaviour.

+A useful strategy to gain insight into RG flows is to study the theory at finite temperature and use this as the energy scale of the problem \cite{CASTRONETO1993525, Zabzine:1997gh, Appelquist:1999hr,Anninos:2020cwo,Delacretaz:2021ufg}.
+In this work we will take this approach to analyse the effect of a relevant deformation causing a flow away from the near-fixed point of the Sachdev-Ye-Kitaev (SYK) model \cite{Sachdev:1992fk,Kitaev:2017awl,Maldacena:2016hyu}.
+The structure of the flow will be revealed through the detailed dependence of thermal correlations and thermodymanic quantities on the strength of the relevant term.
+The presence of additional fixed points and other properties of the flow are revealed through such physical quantities.

-In this paper, we examine renormalisation group flows away from the near-fixed point of the Sachdev-Ye-Kitaev (SYK) model \cite{Sachdev:1992fk,Kitaev:2017awl,Maldacena:2016hyu} of $N$ interacting Majorana fermions subject to randomly disordered couplings.
+The SYK model is a theory of $N$ interacting Majorana fermions subject to randomly disordered couplings.
 The type of deformation we consider is itself disordered, and further to this, we study the problem at both vanishing and finite temperature.
 The essential motivation behind our work is to develop a new direction in the study of holographic renormalisation \cite{deBoer:1999tgo,deHaro:2000vlm} by identifying tractable renormalisation group flows for strongly coupled theories at large $N$.
 From the perspective of the gravitational description, the renormalisation group flow manifests itself in a geometry that flows away from the asymptotically AdS boundary describing the fixed point.
 The microphysical flow imposes, directly from its underlying quantum consistency conditions, constraints on the space of deformed holographic bulk theories whose description is often restricted to low energy effective field theory.

 The basic challenge is that strongly coupled fixed points with tractable renormalisation group flows are hard to come across.
 To address this challenge, we consider the SYK model whose strongly coupled low temperature phase has been argued to exhibit holographic properties \cite{Maldacena:2016upp,Jensen:2016pah, Engelsoy:2016xyb} at large $N$.
 Although relevant deformations of SYK have not been studied extensively in the literature, there are exceptions \cite{Garcia-Garcia:2017bkg,Jiang:2019pam,Lunkin:2020tbq,Anninos:2020cwo,Nandy:2022hcm}.
 Moreover, there have been a host of interesting variations of SYK including entangling a pair of SYK theories to each other \cite{Maldacena:2018lmt,Garcia-Garcia:2019poj}, endowing SYK type models with internal global symmetries \cite{Gross:2016kjj,AnninosMarginal,Yoon:2017nig,Gu:2019jub}, non-Hermitian SYK Hamiltonians modelling open quantum systems \cite{Liu:2020fbd,Garcia-Garcia:2021rle}, models of SYK chains and higher-dimensional analogues \cite{Gu:2016oyy,Goel:2018ubv}, and supersymmetric extensions \cite{Anninos:2016szt,Fu:2016vas}.
 In this work we employ a variety of analytical and numerical techniques to analyse a class of tractable strongly coupled renormalisation group flows away from the near-fixed point of SYK for a variety of deformations.
 Concretely, we examine the Hamiltonian